Landform is a Portland-based design + build firm focused

 UT

 I bring a rare combination of breadth and depth to everything I do — never content to be confined to just the details or only the big picture.
 My career began not in construction, but in engineering entrepreneurship.
-I spun a battery technology company out of my graduate school research that grew from NSF grant funding, where I handled everything from grant writing and circuit board design to business development with global automotive and battery OEMs.
+I spun a battery technology company out of my graduate school research that grew from NSF grant funding, where I handled everything from grant writing to circuit board design to business development with global automotive and battery OEMs.

 Over time, I realized that engineering alone lacked an aesthetic creativity I craved.
 That realization led me on a self-directed journey into architectural design, zoning and housing policy, and construction management — an effort that eventually led to the launch of Landform Design + Build.
 I see the design/build process as a connected system, where regulatory constraint, design, financial feasibility, and construction all inform one another.
 My strength lies in working across these disciplines, combining them into a seamless process that maximizes efficiency, creativity, and value for clients.